MJ3058/Time-Traveler-s-Toolkit/README.md

 # Time-Traveler-s-Toolkit
-In this project, you’ll create a Python script to simulate the experience of time travel using various Python modules.
-You’ll start by building a custom module, then work with dates and times, perform precise calculations, implement random selection features, and finally, generate a personalized time travel message.
+In this project, I have created a Python script to simulate the experience of time travel using various Python modules.
+I have started by building a custom module, then worked with dates and times, perform precise calculations, implement random selection features, and finally, generated a personalized time travel message.